ROCm/rocALUTION/docs/install/rocALUTION-install.rst

 Download rocALUTION
 ^^^^^^^^^^^^^^^^^^^^^

-You can find the rocALUTION source code in the `rocALUTION folder <https://github.com/ROCm/rocm-libraries/tree/develop/projects/rocalution>`__ of the `rocm-libraries GitHub <https://github.com/ROCm/rocm-libraries>`__.
+You can find the rocALUTION source code in the `https://github.com/ROCm/rocm-libraries/tree/develop/projects/rocalution <https://github.com/ROCm/rocm-libraries/tree/develop/projects/rocalution>`__ repository.

 To limit your local checkout to only the rocALUTION project, configure ``sparse-checkout`` before you clone.
 The partial clone feature (``--filter=blob:none``) reduces how much data you download.